Last updated:

 Refugees and returnees

-Since 2021, more than 1.6 million Afghans have arrived in neighboring countries, adding an additional burden on host countries which now host over 8 million Afghans.
+Since 2021, more than 1.6 million Afghans have arrived in neighboring countries, adding an additional burden on host countries which now host over 5.46 million Afghans.
+While Iran and Pakistan have maintained inclusive policies, shrinking protection space in both countries since 2023 has exacerbated existing vulnerabilities.

 Afghan women walking among tents